Is John Still Alive Today? – John 21:22 Examined

 In John 21, there is a mysterious passage where Jesus makes an intriguing statement about the length of John’s life.
 The passage has captured the imaginations of believers for over a millennium and has caused people to wonder….
 Is John Still Alive Today?

 I was first introduced to this passage many years ago in my sixth-grade Bible class.
-Our teacher had been taking us through the Gospel when we ran across the infamous passage.
+Our teacher had been guiding us through the Gospel when we ran across the infamous passage.

 “If I want him (John) to remain alive until I return, what is that to you?
 You must follow me.”